ugnelis/tensorflow-rnn-ctc/CONTRIBUTING.md

 First of all, thank you for taking the time to contribute to this project!

-When contributing to this repository, please first discuss the change you wish to make via issue
+When contributing to this repository, please first discuss the change you wish to make via issue.

 ## Project Style Guide